aidan-bailey/scripts/README.md

-# Scripts and Configs
+# Scripts

-A collection of my personal scripts and configs.
+A collection of my personal scripts.